dagraham/etm-dgraham/README.md

     - Aware datetimes are converted to UTC when encoded and are converted to the local time when decoded.
     - Naive dates and datetimes are not converted when encoded.
 When decoded, dates are converted to midnight and then, along with naive datetimes, are treated as aware in the local timezone.
 - Fuzzy parsing of entries is suppored.
-- Here are examples of fuzzy parsing and serialization supposing that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern:
+- Examples of fuzzy parsing and serialization supposing that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern:
 	- Naive date:

 				@s fri